JuanPabloDiaz/freeForGeeks/README.md

 - [Mocky](https://designer.mocky.io/) is a simple web app to generate custom HTTP responses for mocking HTTP requests.
 Also available as [open source](https://github.com/julien-lafont/Mocky).
 - [Reqres](https://reqres.in) is a free `hosted REST-API` ready to respond to your AJAX requests.

-#### **Development Tools**

-<h6>Web Development Tools</h6>

-- [Doczilla](https://www.doczilla.app/) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
-The free plan allows 250 documents month.
-- [Doppio](https://doppio.sh/) is a fully managed API to generate and privately store documents and screenshots using top rendering technology.
-The free plan allows 400 PDFs and Screenshots per month.
-- [Geekflare API](https://geekflare.com/api) lets you take screenshots, audit websites, TLS scan, DNS lookup, test TTFB, and more.
-The free plan offers 3,000 API requests.
-- [Glitterly](https://glitterly.app/) is a tool to generate dynamic images from base templates.
-Restful API and nocode integrations.
-The free tier comes with 50 images/month and five templates.

-<h6>API Development Tools</h6>

-- [Hoppscotch](https://hoppscotch.io/) is a lightweight, fast, and customizable app for testing and designing APIs.
-A free, fast, and beautiful `API request builder`. ⭐ [61k stars](https://github.com/hoppscotch/hoppscotch)
-- [HTTPie](https://httpie.io/) is a free command-line HTTP client for the API era.
-It's a user-friendly cURL alternative.
-HTTPie is making APIs simple and intuitive for those building the tools of our time. ⭐ [32.5k stars](https://github.com/httpie/cli)
-- [Insomnia](https://insomnia.rest) is a free API client that allows you to design, debug, test, and mock APIs locally, on Git, or cloud. ⭐ [33.5k stars](https://github.com/Kong/insomnia)
-- [tRPC](https://trpc.io/) Move Fast and Break Nothing.
-End-to-end typesafe APIs made easy. ⭐ [32.3k stars](https://github.com/trpc/trpc)
-- [Bruno](https://brunoapi.com/) is a Fast and Git-Friendly Open-source API client, aimed at revolutionizing the status quo represented by Postman, Insomnia and similar tools out there.⭐ [21k stars](https://github.com/usebruno/bruno)
-- [PipeDream](https://pipedream.com/requestbin) allow you to `create a free endpoint` to which you can send HTTP requests.
-Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe recommendations from webhooks and other services. ⭐ [8.5k stars](https://github.com/PipedreamHQ/pipedream)
-- [Wrap Api](https://wrapapi.com/) `turns any website into a parameterized API`.
-30k API calls per month.
-- [Postman](https://postman.com) is a simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
-Use the Postman App for free forever.
-Postman cloud features are also free forever with certain limits. ⭐ [6k stars](https://github.com/postmanlabs/postman-app-support)
-- [Thunder Client](https://thunderclient.com/) is a free API client for `VS Code`.
-It's a lightweight, fast, and easy-to-use REST client. ⭐ [3.6k stars](https://github.com/thunderclient/thunder-client-support)
-- [Yaak](https://yaak.app/) is a cross-platform desktop app for interacting with REST, GraphQL, and gRPC.
-It's a Postman alternative to try your APIs.
-- [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
-It includes free GPU and TPU.
-- [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
-The free plan includes 10,000 requests per month. ⭐ [GitHub](https://github.com/curlhub/curlhub)
-- [Firecamp](https://firecamp.io/) is a free API tool for `API testing, debugging, monitoring, and automation`. ⭐ [1.7k stars](https://github.com/firecamp-dev/firecamp)
-- [Nightingale](https://nightingale.rest/) A modern, resource-friendly REST client for Windows 10. ⭐ [723 stars](https://github.com/jenius-apps/nightingale-rest-api-client)
-- [RecipeUI](https://recipeui.com/) is the open source Postman alternative with type safety built in. ⭐ [1.7k stars](https://github.com/RecipeUI/RecipeUI)
-- [Apidog](https://apidog.com/) is a complete set of tools that connects the entire API lifecycle, helping R&D teams implement best practices for API Design-first development.

-<h6>Documentation Tools</h6>

-- [API Toolkit](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
-With automatic API contract validation and monitoring.
-The free plan covers servers with up to 20,000 requests per month.

-<h6>Webhooks</h6>

-- [Hook0](https://www.hook0.com/) is an open-source Webhooks-as-a-service (WaaS) that makes it easy for online products to provide webhooks.
-Dispatch up to 3,000 events/month with seven days of history retention for free.
-- [Svix](https://www.svix.com/) is a `webhooks as a Service`.
-Build a secure, reliable, and scalable webhook sending platform using the Svix webhook service.
-Send up to 50,000 messages/month for free.
-- [Webhook Store](https://www.openwebhook.io) is a tool for storing third-party webhooks and debug them on localhost (ngrok style).
-Open source and self-hostable.
-Free personal domain _username_.github.webhook.store, free public domains _anything_.webhook.store.

 #### **Finance**

 - [Alpha Vantage](https://www.alphavantage.co/) is a free API for `stock market data`.
 The API provides access to real-time and historical stock data.
 The free plan includes 25 requests per day.